Can a simple phone call boost mental health care for lung cancer patients?

 Summary

 This study looks at two different ways to reach out to lung cancer patients who may need help with anxiety or depression.
-The goal is to see which method gets more people to start and stay in a telehealth counseling program.
+The goal is to see which method gets more people to start a telehealth counseling program.
 About 30 adults being treated for lung cancer at Penn Medicine will take part.

 Disclaimer Read more